CumulusNetworks/docs/content/cumulus-netq-49/More-Documents/NetQ-CLI-Reference-Manual/install.md

 ## netq install standalone full

-Installs the NetQ Platform software on the NetQ On-premises Appliance or VM in an on-premises, single server deployment, all with a single command.
+Installs the NetQ software on the NetQ VM in an on-premises, single server deployment.
 You must have the hostname or IP address of the server, and the NetQ software bundle to run the command.
 A configuration key is optional.

 Obtain the software release bundle from the {{<exlink url="https://nvid.nvidia.com/" text="NVIDIA Application Hub">}}.